Back to All Events

 About the role:

-• Community based – supporting children who have high communication and eating/drinking support needs and their whānau/families.
+• Community based – we support young children who have complex communication and eating/drinking support needs and their whānau/families, in the environments that are important to them; their home and early learning service.

 Our organisation takes a social, rather than medical approach, supporting disabled people to live their best lives.
 We are guided by the Enabling Good Lives principles, shifting power and authority back to disabled people and their families, to increase choice and control in their lives.